mAzrnnr/VISUM_Plot_Extraction/ReadMe.md

 Procedure to run
 -----------------------------
-Copy relevant GPA files in the same folder containing the script In ‘Edit Project’ window, set as active the scenarios for which plots needs to be generated Run the script from the Scripts menu
+Copy relevant GPA files in the same folder containing the script In â€˜Edit Projectâ€™ window, set as active the scenarios for which plots needs to be generated Run the script from the Scripts menu